 I’ve been enjoying the European Championship these past few weeks and I’ve come to realize how much a soccer match is similar to life.
-I believe you can find inspiration anywhere if you pay attention so here a 8 lessons I learned while watching soccer that I hope to apply into my own life.
+I believe you can find inspiration anywhere if you pay attention so here are 8 lessons I learned while watching soccer that I hope to apply to my own life.
 I hope they inspire you as well.

 1. You have to train